New Brunswick Community College (NBCC) has announced changes to programs for the 2019-2020 academic year.

 - Building Engineering Technology(BET): Building Systems (Moncton) and Electrical: Construction (St. Andrews) will see their capacity converted to other in-demand streams in the program area.

-- Fuels Tech (Saint John) will be suspended based on low enrollment.
+- Fuels Tech (Saint John) will be suspended based on low enrolment.

 - Plumbing (St. Andrews) will be discontinued.
-This offering has experienced ongoing enrollment declines and did not run in 2018-2019.
+This offering has experienced ongoing enrolment declines and did not run in 2018-2019.